 Some examples of crystalline solids which take up the orthorhombic structure are as follows:

 (Image Will be Uploaded Soon)

 Variants of the Orthorhombic Crystal System

 The orthorhombic system undergoes further classification to give rise to three subgroups of crystals.
 The common characteristic of these subgroups is that they consist of three mutually perpendicular axes which are unequal in length.
-These types are named the body-centered orthorhombic crystal system, base-centered orthorhombic crystal system, and face-centered orthorhombic crystal system respectively.
+These types are named the body-centred orthorhombic crystal system, base-centred orthorhombic crystal system, and face-centred orthorhombic crystal system respectively.
 The definitions of each of these crystal systems are as below:

 Answer: Orthorhombic system is one of the structural categories of crystals systems into which we can classify crystalline solids.
 In this type of crystal structure, the lattice consists of three axes that are perpendicular to each other and whose lengths may or may not be inconsistent.

 2. State Whether this Statement is True or Not: In the Orthorhombic Crystal System, All Axial Angles are of the Same Value and are Identical.